Stress and Heart Health

 While stress is here to stay, the key to preventing stress-related heart health issues lies in managing stress efficiently.
 Learning about what stresses you and how to care for yourself in stressful situations is vital in managing stress.
 Stress management strategies may include:

-Knowing your personal stressors and how to cope with them is an important part of stress management, and an important part of staying healthy.
-At Senior Lifestyle, we believe in treating the whole person, a holistic approach which can help ease stresses and promote efficient stress management techniques.
+Knowing your personal stressors and how to cope with them is an important part of stress management and an important part of staying healthy.
+At Senior Lifestyle, we believe in treating the whole person, a holistic approach that can help ease stresses and promote efficient stress management techniques.
 For information on a Senior Lifestyle community near you, please visit our website at www.seniorlifestyle.com.